 Philanthropy Live!Sponsor: The Redwoods Group

-Make your NAYDO experience even more meaningful by giving back to the local community in New Orleans!
+Make your NAYDO experience even more meaningful by giving back to the local community in Indianapolis!

 Some reminders applicable to all projects:

 - Start time listed is the time to check-in at the Bus Check-In station (next to Room 108) before boarding the bus (near room 109).

 - End time listed is the time your bus will arrive back at the JW Marriott.

 - Closed toe shoes (required for ALL projects).

 - Dress is very casual.